tarathep/ghmgr/README.md

   - Remove Team Membership For User
   - Remove Membership of Organization
   - Remove dormant users of the organization from CSV file
+  - Remove Membership of Organization without membership of team and verify email
 - [Import](#import)
   - Import & Invite or Update Team Member from CSV Template
 - [Export](#export)